APSA Announces Revision to the APSA Guide to Professional Ethics in Political Science

 Political scientists share ethical problems in common with practitioners of other scholarly disciplines.
 They also frequently encounter ethical problems unique to their professional concerns.
 To assist scholars in working through problems and differences the APSA maintains a standing committee to oversee complaints, resources on ethical principles for political scientists, particularly for those newly entering the profession and those conducting research involving human subjects.

-The following includes links to information regarding the APSA's ethics guidelines ("code of ethics"), more about the APSA committee that oversees, and the procedures for filing a grievance, human subjects research guidance, and APSA RESPECT.
+The following guide includes links to information regarding the APSA's ethics guidelines ("code of ethics"), more about the APSA Ethics committee, the procedures for filing a grievance, human subjects research guidance, and APSA RESPECT.
 In February 2022, the APSA Council approved a revised and updated version of the guide, as completed by the APSA Ethics Committee, with support from APSA staff.

 Principles and Guidance for Human Subjects Research (new)

 At the 2020 APSA spring council meeting, the APSA council approved principles and guidance for human subjects research.
 In 2022, the new guidance was included in the updated and revised APSA Guide to Professional Ethics.
 The ad hoc committee on human subjects, formed in January 2017, identified broad principles of ethics relating to research on human subjects that can guide individual scholars in the design and practice of their research, inform institutional review boards about current standards and practices in political science research, and propose association standards in areas of broad-based agreement.
 The committee’s roster and charge are available online here.

 Read the human subjects research principles and guidance